algorandfoundation/docs/docs/get-details/dapps/smart-contracts/apps/index.md

 Boxes are useful in many scenarios:

 * Applications that need larger or unbound contract storage.
-* Applications that want to store data per user, but do not wish to require users to opt-in to the contract.
+* Applications that want to store data per user, but do not wish to require users to opt-in to the contract or need the account data to persist even after the user closes or clears out of the application.
 * Applications that have dynamic storage requirements.
 * Applications that require larger storage blocks that can not fit in the existing global state key-value pairs.
 * Applications that require storing arbitrary maps or hash tables.